lhmouse/asteria/doc/quick-guide.md

 The bit-wise AND operator trims the longer string, and produces a string of the same length as the shorter one.
-On the other hand, the bit-wise OR and XOR operators treat 'missing information' as zeroes (which means to copy from the longer string) and produce a string of the same length as the longer one:
+On the other hand, the bit-wise OR and XOR operators treat 'missing information' as zeroes (which means to copy from the other) and produce a string of the same length as the longer one:

 ```
 #5:1> "12345678" & "12345678"